TheCleverDire/GemsCraft/README.md

 Thanks to Minecraft servers and players that helped test and improve LegendCraft:<br />
 -Ascending Blackout, Pure2k12, ThunderCraft, Jonty800, Un1CraftFreebuild, and Rising Embers

-Special Thanks to Pure2K12 for inspiration and getting me started in this mess!<br />
-Special Thanks to Jonty800 being exceptionally awesome!
+Thanks to the amazing staff at Green Emeralds who inspired me to do this project!

-And thank You for using LegendCraft!
+And thank You for using GemsCraft!